jfisteus/eyegrade/doc/user-manual/user-manual.rst

 In the *review mode*, there are several ways to set the student id when Eyegrade does not detect it, or detects a wrong one.

-- |icon_next_id| *next id* (shortcut 'Tabulator'): selects the next id in the sorted list of ids.
+- |icon_next_id| *next id* (shortcut 'Tabulator' or 'Down arrow'): selects the next id in the sorted list of ids.
 When the detected id is wrong, is usual that the correct id is in the next two or three positions of the list, so it may be worth using this command at least a couple of times.

+- *previous id* (shortcut 'Up arrow'): selects the previous id in the sorted list of ids.
+It allows you to go back if you missed the correct id while using the *next id* command.

 - Type some digits from the correct id: other way of entering the correct id is by typing some consecutive digits of the id.
 The most